 My time frame for processing and editing is 6-8 weeks depending on the rush of the season and how many other births I am editing at the time.
 I offer complimentary in person photo delivery.
 We can meet in your home, or at a coffee shop, and go through your album together.
 You will receive your photos on a custom usb at this meeting.
 This gives us the chance to talk about which photos you are comfortable with me sharing, and photo products should you desire them.
 We have beautiful high quality prints and albums available to purchase.
 Upon request this meet up can be forgone, in favor of a digital link with your photos.

 Every birth produces a different amount of photos depending on how the story played out, but most sessions yield over 200.
-Photos are professionally edited, you will receive a variety of photos, some in color and some in black and white depending on lighting and quality.
+Photos are professionally edited, you will receive a variety of photos, some in color and some in black and white depending on lighting and my interpretation as an artist.

 How can I prepare for the best birth photography experience?